-Since the development of a National Strategy for the Protection of Children's Rights and the action plan for its implementation, statistics indicate that the number of children placed in institutional care has been decreasing1.
+Since the development of a National Strategy for the Protection of Children's Rights and the action plan for its implementation, statistics indicate that the number of children placed in institutional care has been decreasing.
 The latest statistics also show a decrease in the number of children removed from their families and an increase in the number of children returning to their families from institutional care.
-While in 2016, 3,841 children were taken from their families https://www.mpsv.cz/web/cz/statistiky-1 and placed in care, in 2018 the number fell to 3,666.
-In 2016, 1,144 children returned to their families from institutional care while in 2019 the number increased to 1,2622.
+While in 2016, 3,841 children were taken from their families and placed in care, in 2018 the number fell to 3,666.
+In 2016, 1,144 children returned to their families from institutional care while in 2019 the number increased to 1,262.

 In the last decade, the Czech Republic made substantial advancements in child policy.
-One of the biggest steps forward has been the amendment to the Act on the Social and Legal Protection of Children4.
+One of the biggest steps forward has been the amendment to the Act on the Social and Legal Protection of Children.
 The amendment, adopted in 2014, regulates basic aspects of social and legal child protection, such as the best interest and wellbeing of the child and the mutual right of parents and children to parental care.
-This amendment introduced the implementation of social work tools, such as the assessment of the situation of vulnerable children and their families, the creation of individual child protection plans and case conferences that facilitate cooperation among all relevant agencies and professionals.
+This amendment introduced the implementation of social work tools,

+Table 3: Breakdown of children removed from parental care and placed in care 2016-2018 such as the assessment of the situation of vulnerable children and their families, the creation of individual child protection plans and case conferences that facilitate cooperation among all relevant agencies and professionals.